QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 For the sake of the exercise, let's define  go back to the ``for`` loop but restructure our program so that generation of random variables takes place within a user-defined function

-To make things more interesting, instead of directly plotting the draws from the distribution, lets plot the square of the drawss
+To make things more interesting, instead of directly plotting the draws from the distribution, lets plot the square of the draws

 .. code-block:: julia